Greensboro Historical Society 2023 Calendar of Events

-The GHS Museum continues to follow Vermont state guidelines, Greensboro town guidelines as well as the advice of its board as to how it will resume activities for the public.
+The GHS Museum continues to follow Vermont state guidelines, Greensboro town guidelines as well as the advice of its board as to how temporary reflect health protocols for public activities.

 Sat - 10-12pm

 We will update our calendar as changes occur.

 Learn about the history of nordic skiing at the Highland Lodge plus Greensboro’s answer to alpine skiing: the Gebbie ski tow!
 Sandy Gebbie will talk about their downhill operation, which opened in 1960 with a rope tow run by a tractor.
 Willie Smith will recount tales of nordic skiing over the decades and describe the growth of the trail network leading to and from the Lodge.

 (Greensboro United Church of Christ)

 Summer Exhibit Opening

 From July 16-Aug.
 12

 Annual GHS Book Sale to be held in/in front of the Lyles Garage (at Janet Long's house)

 Subject: "Open Panel Discussion of recent and historical flooding"